uditkarode/youtube-cli/README.md

 # youtube-cli
-ytm is a command line based music player with a song cache at ~/.songs which uses ytcli as a helper.
+ytm is a command line based music player with a song cache at ~/.songs which uses ytcli as a helper. make sure you have youtube-dl and mpv installed, you can find installation guides for your distro on Google.

 USAGE:
 1> clone the repository